msalihberk/prox-cli/README.md

 # 🚀 Overview

 prox-cli is a modular command-line application written in Go.
-It combines a small set of useful utilities into a single, easy-to-use tool for developers, pentesters, and researchers who want quick access to common operations directly from the terminal.
+It combines a set of useful utilities into a single, easy-to-use tool for developers, pentesters, and researchers who want quick access to common operations directly from the terminal.

 The project is built around a simple command registry, making it straightforward to add new functionality without rewriting the CLI structure.
 This modular design is one of the core strengths of the project, and new commands can be introduced by adding a small command file under the commands directory.